CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive due to the specific 'iii engine' platform reference and the combination of reactive/real-time/event-driven backend patterns.
-Unlikely to conflict with generic backend or database skills.
+The niche is clear and unlikely to conflict with general backend or database skills.

 3 / 3